bugltd/ComfyLab-Pack/wiki/examples/XY Plot/LoRA testing/Epochs vs Seeds/README.md

 This example is similar to first one, except that we replace the `List: from Multiline` node with `List: Random Seeds`.

-Thanks to it, we generate a new list of random seeds each time we generate a new grid.
+Thanks to it, we generate a new list of random seeds each time we want: either by refreshing the page, or by clicking the `Reset` button.